ExxonMobil: History

 Originally, Vacuum Oil Company was founded in 1866.
-Vacuum Oil later was acquired by Standard Oil in 1879, divested from Standard in 1911 with its legally-mandated breakup, and merged by the Standard Oil Company of New York (Socony), later known as Mobil, in 1931.
+It later was acquired by Standard Oil in 1879 and divested from Standard in 1911 with Standard Oil's legally-mandated breakup.
+In 1931 Vacuum Oil merged with Standard Oil Company of New York (Socony), and the combined company became later known as Mobil.

 After the 1911 breakup, Standard Oil continued to exist through its New Jersey subsidiary (Jersey Standard), and retained its name in much of the eastern United States.
 Jersey Standard grew by acquiring Humble Oil in the 1930s and became the dominant oil company on the world stage.
-The company's lack of ownership over the Standard Oil name across the United States, however, prompted a name change to unify all of its brands under one name, choosing Exxon in 1972 over continuing to use the three distinct brands of Esso, Enco, and Humble Oil.
+The company's lack of ownership over the Standard Oil name across the United States, however, prompted a name change to unify all of its brands under one name, choosing Exxon in 1972 instead of continuing to use the three distinct brands Esso, Enco, and Humble Oil.

 In 1998, the two companies agreed to merge and form ExxonMobil, with the deal closing on November 30, 1999.
 The new company's name containing both of the trade names of its immediate predecessors.
 However, the structure of the merger provided that Exxon was the surviving company and bought Mobil, rather than a new company being created.
 Following the merger, Exxon's NYSE ticker symbol was changed from "XON" to "XOM".